 Best in the UK

-Names that are well-known in the UK are More 2 Life, LV, Just, Legal & General and Aviva are great companies to choose from.
+There are many well-known equity release providers in the UK.
+More 2 Life, LV, and Aviva are great companies to choose from.

 - Hodge, which is the longest-established provider in the UK

-- HSBC, a bank and financial service company
+- HSBC, a bank and financial services company

 - Just, a savings, credit, pension and mortgage provider